 Frégola Sarda - risotto, lobster and lobster foam (Les Frégolas Sarda comme un risotto, langoustine et écume de langouste)

 When this dish with foam comes to our table, it is so eye-catching.
 The langouste is not added with much seasoning.
 We enjoy its natural taste.
-Besides, based on my past experience, foreigners cannot be adapted to much amount of risotto.
 Therefore, the quantity and taste of the risotto are just within the right control.

 Nuts of St. Jacques of Port en Bessin, spinach, garlic and ginger emulsion (les noix de saint jacques du Port en Bessin, épinard, émulsion ail et gingembre)